JMateusBS/Filmes/README.md

 An app to save your favorite movies

 #Features
-Display popular movies
+* Display popular movies
-Show movie details
+* Show movie details
-Favorite Movies
+* Favorite Movies

 #This app is built with
-Room
+Room,
-Retrofit2
+Retrofit2,
 Navigation Component